 Now that he has his right to remain in the UK to continue to be the CTO for Voice AI and Logbook, Amila’s long-term plan in the UK is to settle here and apply for the Indefinite Leave to Remain visa at the end of this year.
 This will allow him to continue to work for the two startups in the long term and help these two grow significantly.

 In providing his advice to other applicants, he says:

 1) Don’t discourage yourself thinking that you don’t meet the requirements for the Exceptional Promise category;

 2) It’s not just about the work you get paid for.
 Mentoring, voluntary work, becoming involved in a tech startup on a part-time basis or working in your tech startup puts you in a good position to apply for this visa; and

 3) If you don’t apply, you won’t know if you will get it or not.
 So be optimistic, be proud of the work that you have done and go for it!

 Great advice Amila!
 It’s so great to have met Amila and know that he is in Newcastle too.
 If you’re ever in Newcastle, Amila is based at TusPark, a beautiful new co-working space in the city centre for tech start ups where I was based.
 It’s great to know that we can continue to support each other in the North and be adopted Geordies together!

 For more information on Amila’s start up Voice IQ, find out more at www.voiceiq.ai.

 *This is not a sponsored blog post.
 Amila and Michelle are recipients of the Tech Nation Exceptional Talent Visa and maintain a genuine professional relationship.

 This blog was written by Michelle Hua, Speaker, Writer and CEO & Founder of Made With Glove.
-In 2016, Michelle was the recipient of the Exceptional Talent Visa and is now the #TechNationVisa Ambassador.
+In 2016, Michelle was the recipient of the Exceptional Talent Visa and former #TechNationVisa Ambassador.
 Read Michelle’s other blogs on the #TechNationVisa here.